mxsasha/django-restricted-sessions/docs/usage.rst

 if the attacker is not careful.
 Once an attacker has the session ID, it is fairly likely that they also know the original user agent, which they could spoof.
 If they are in the same location as the victim, they may also be using the same IPv4 address or IPv6 block.
-Therefore, this middleware adds an extra hurdle for session ID abuse at very low cost, but may not help against careful attackers in the right situations.
+Therefore, this middleware adds an extra hurdle for session ID abuse at very low cost, but will not help against careful attackers in the right situations.